Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-SnSe and related rocksalt-like IV-VI compounds host a number of lattice instabilities associated with their nearly cubic resonant bonding network.
-Differences in ionicity and spin-orbit coupling control the orbital hybridizations and lead to a diverse range of structure phases~\citep{cohen1964crystal,Littlewood1980a, Behnia2016}.
+SnSe is a representative of rocksalt-like IV-VI compounds that hosts a number of lattice instabilities associated with their nearly cubic resonant bonding network.
+Differences in ionicity and spin-orbit coupling control the orbital hybridizations and lead to a diverse range of structural phases~\citep{cohen1964crystal,Littlewood1980a, Behnia2016}.
 The stability of these phases is sensitive to external parameters including temperature, pressure~\citep{chattopadhyay1986neutron}, as well as stoichiometry~\citep{lencer2008map}, stemming from the large polarizability that has its origin in unsaturated resonant bonding~\citep{lee2014resonant} and electron phonon interactions~\citep{jiang2016origin}.
-The large polarizability gives rise to a high lattice anharmonicity that leads to exceptional thermoelectric performance~\citep{heremans2008enhancement,Pei2011high,zhao2014ultralow,zhao2016ultrahigh,Chang2018,zheng2018rhombohedral,Aseginolaza2019,jiang2021high}, and structural instabilities that lead to phase change behavior~\citep{lencer2008map,wuttig2018incipient}, and ferroelectricity in these materials' 2D form~\citep{wu2016intrinsic,wang2017two,xiao2018elemental,xu2021interlayer}, or antiferroelectricity in their bulk form.
-In this regard, light-matter interactions can be used to manipulate materials, including, for example, disordering the antiferroelectric alignment of in-plane dipole field in the bulk, which could give rise to negative electrocaloric responses~\cite{moya2014caloric,grunebohm2018origins}, or screening the internal ferroelectric polarization with electron-hole excitation, thus driving towards a higher symmetry phase through photostrictive responses~\cite{haleoot2017photostrictive}.
+The large polarizability gives rise to a strong lattice anharmonicity, which leads to multiple fundamental and technologically relevant functionalities such as exceptional thermoelectric performance~\citep{heremans2008enhancement,Pei2011high,zhao2014ultralow,zhao2016ultrahigh,Chang2018,zheng2018rhombohedral,Aseginolaza2019,jiang2021high}, phase change behavior~\citep{lencer2008map,wuttig2018incipient}, ferroelectricity in 2D layers~\citep{wu2016intrinsic,wang2017two,xiao2018elemental,xu2021interlayer}, and antiferroelectricity in the bulk.
+Furthermore, SnSe~\citep{jin2017electronic}, as well as the related tertiary compound Pb$_{1-x}$Sn$_{x}$Se~\citep{xu2012observation} and some other IV-VI semiconductors, was observed to be topological crystalline insulators (TCI)~\citep{hsieh2012topological,dziawa2012topological} in their rocksalt phases.
+The richness in structural phases make IV-VI compounds an ideal playground for optical manipulation of materials, which could inspire novel functionality by accessing new hidden structures.